HELP US EMPOWER YOUR WORKFORCE

 If your organisation has a payroll of over £3 million you will pay a contribution (0.5% of your total payroll) into the apprenticeship levy.
 This is part of your PAYE payment.

-If you have excess funds in your levy account you can opt to transfer up to 25% to a non-levy paying employer to support the wider community with apprenticeship training.
+Levy funds must be spent within 12 months, but if you have excess funds in your levy account you can opt to transfer up to 25% to a non-levy paying employer to support the wider community with apprenticeship training.

 You will need to set up a Digital Apprenticeship Service (DAS) account to secure funding.
 Don’t worry though, we can help you with this .